 Hosts The LemonLight Prize — an annual $3,000 award and publication celebrating new poetic voices.

-Collaborates with schools, libraries, and other nonprofit presses to expand access to the printed word.
+Collaborates with schools, libraries, and peer presses to expand access and amplify new, and old, voices.

 Supports the wider literary ecosystem by reviewing, promoting, and uplifting the work of fellow small presses and poets.